-Physician • Educator • Researcher • Health Policy
+Physician • Educator • Research • Health Policy

-Eric Rafla-Yuan, M.D. is a board-certified physician, researcher, educator, and policy expert.
+Eric Rafla-Yuan, M.D. is a board-certified physician, award-winning researcher and educator, and a nationally recognized policy expert.
 He is a voluntary assistant clinical professor in the Department of Psychiatry at the University of California San Diego, where he founded and led the psychiatry residency diversity committee.
-In this role he teaches other physicians and medical students, as well as social workers, nurses, and other professional students.
+In this role he teaches physicians and medical students, as well as social workers, nurses, and other professional students.
 He graduated medical school and completed additional training in bioethics at the Vanderbilt University School of Medicine, and completed residency training at the UC San Diego Community Psychiatry Program.

-His research focuses on policy and structural drivers of health outcomes and his work on 988 and clinical crisis services has been published in popular media as well as the New England Journal of Medicine and Health Affairs.
-He is the vice president of the Association of LGBTQ+ Psychiatrists, chair of the APA Caucus on the Social Determinants of Health, a delegate in the American Medical Association House of Delegates, and formerly served as Health Counsel in the United States House of Representatives during the 117th session of Congress.
+His research focuses on policy and structural drivers of health outcomes and he is the first person to write about 988 and clinical crisis services in a major medical journal, with his work being published in popular media as well as the New England Journal of Medicine and Health Affairs.
+He is recognized nationally, serving as the chair of American Psychiatric Association Caucus on the Social Determinants of Mental Health, a delegate in the American Medical Association's House of Delegates, and Vice President of the Association of LGBTQ+ Psychiatrists.
+Dr. Rafla-Yuan formerly served in Washington, D.C. as Health Counsel for Congressman Tony Cárdenas and Staff Director of the bipartisan 988 & Crisis Services Congressional Task Force in the United States House of Representatives during the 117th session of Congress.

 CLINICAL APPROACH